abitdodgy/blog/_posts/2015-01-26-introducing-ruby-gem-i18n-lazy-scope.md

 title: Introducing Ruby Gem I18nLazyScope
 ---

 Lately, I've been working on some projects that require internationalization.
 I find it annoying to have to type `namespace.key` each time I translate something.
-I *can* use [lazy lookup][2]--`t('.key')`--but it defaults to `locale.resource.key`, which is not always desirable.
+I *can* use lazy lookup[^1]--`t('.key')`--but it defaults to `locale.resource.key`, which is not always desirable.

 Wouldn't it be nice if I could use lazy lookup and have granular control over the namespace?
 So, for example, if I typed `t(:key)` in `users#show` the scope would default to `en.views.users.show.key`.